 Additional Insight From J.D.
-Power: "Customer-facing transaction price climbed \$253 from last week to \$35,396.
-The week-over-week increase was primarily driven by higher premium nameplate share as well as prices edging higher in pickup segments.
-The result for the current week ending July 19 is 6.0% above the same week in 2019."^{xix}
+Power: ""Customer-facing transaction price dropped \$105 from last week to \$35,266.
+The small week-over-week drop was driven by a combination of product mix and higher mix of supported lease and finance deals.
+The result for the week ending July 26 was 6.0% above the same week in 2019."^{xix}

-Auto Loan Financing (Updated 7/22)
+Auto Loan Financing (Updated 7/29)

-Financing Drops To Lowest Rates Of The Year: After leveling off through much of May and June, rates dropped to their lowest level all year for the week of July 15 to 4.24%, a decrease of .09% from the week prior; rates held steady for the week of July 22.
+Financing Drops To Lowest Rates Of The Year: After leveling off through much of May and June, rates dropped to their lowest level all year for the week of July 15 to 4.24%, a decrease of .09% from the week prior; rates held steady for the weeks of July 22 and July 29.
 Rates are down .36% since the beginning of the year and down .49% from a year ago.^{xx}

 WardsIntelligence: "ALG's initial estimate for June showed incentives were still ratcheted down from April when they soared 26% above the same year-ago month but remained relatively flat with May.
 However, incentives still were up a robust 9.2% year-over-year, compared with a smaller 3.2% increase for average transaction prices.
-Incentive activity likely is mostly responsible for estimated retail volume in June falling a relatively mild 6%, while fleet deliveries dropped a precipitous 73%." ^{xxi}
+Incentive activity likely is mostly responsible for estimated retail volume in June falling a relatively mild 6%, while fleet deliveries dropped a precipitous 73%."^{xxi}